How Can You Stop That Nagging Neck Pain or Headache?

 People with neck problems can often experience pain, such as tingling or numbness, into the arms, hands and even fingers.
 This is because the nerves coming out of your neck supply blood to your arms and hands.
 If you are experiencing pain, it is important that you see one of our licensed physical therapists.
 There is a lot that you can do to help your neck pain and headaches.
 The key is preventing the neck pain from starting in the first place.

 In today’s society we sit a lot in slouched positions, which is not good for the neck, upper back and shoulders.
 Our jobs, driving in the car, picking up heavy objects and repetitive straining can hurt the neck over a period of time.
 Having our experts examine your neck movement, strength and function can pinpoint the root cause of your neck pain or headaches, treat it and teach you how to prevent it from returning.
-Call Innovative Physical Therapy today to learn more how we can relieve that pain in your neck!
+Contact Innovative Physical Therapy today to learn more how we can relieve that pain in your neck!